 Many small miniature panels are embedded into the platform walls.
+It appears that these panels were adorned the mandapa of the nearby Shiva temple.
+When the mandapa of that temple collapsed, these panels were embedded into the platform of the current temple during repairs and renovations.
 Scenes of Ramayana and Krishna-life are the common theme of these panels.
-Among these panels, you will notice Rama shooting arrow through seven trees to display his strength to Sugreeva, Rama and Lakshmana chasing golden deer, Rama killing the deer with his arrow, monkeys carrying stones to build a bridge, Rama worshipping Shiva-lingam at Rameshvaram etc. Secular panels like musician and dancers are also found along with these religious panels.
+J D Beglar mentioned thse panels while describing the mandapa of the Shiva temple.
+Among these panels are found Rama shooting arrow through seven trees to display his strength to Sugreeva; Rama and Lakshmana chasing golden deer; Rama killing the deer with his arrow; monkeys carrying stones to build a bridge; Rama worshiping Shiva-lingam at Rameshvaram etc. Secular scenes like musician and dancers are also found.

-- Cunningham, Alexander (1872).
-Report of a Tour in Bundelkhand and Malwa and in the Central Provinces (Vol VII).
+1 Beglar, J D (1872).
+Report of a Tour in Bundelkhand and Malwa and in the Central Provinces, vol VII.
 Archaeological Survey of India.
-New Delhi.
+New Delhi. pp 204-211